mapmeld/scraping-by-in-nodejs/README.md

 // request is a function that I can use like this:

 request("https://en.wikipedia.org/wiki/List_of_current_heads_of_state_and_government",
-  function (anyError, server_response, body) {
+  function (anyError, serverResponse, body) {
   // when you're done getting the page, this gets called

   if (anyError) {
-    // let's go ahead and crash the script if there is an error throw anyError;
+    // crash the script if there is an error throw anyError;
   } else {
     // console.log will output to the command line